cloudquery/cloudquery/website/tables/gcp/gcp_compute_ssl_policies.md

 # Table: gcp_compute_ssl_policies

-This table shows data for GCP Compute Ssl Policies.
+This table shows data for GCP Compute SSL Policies.

 The primary key for this table is **self_link**.